Parametric oscillator

-A parametric oscillator is a driven harmonic oscillator in which the oscillations are driven by varying some parameter of the system at some frequency, typically different from the natural frequency of the oscillator.
+A parametric oscillator is a driven harmonic oscillator in which the oscillations are driven by varying some parameters of the system at some frequencies, typically different from the natural frequency of the oscillator.
 A simple example of a parametric oscillator is a child pumping a playground swing by periodically standing and squatting to increase the size of the swing's oscillations.
 The child's motions vary the moment of inertia of the swing as a pendulum.
 The "pump" motions of the child must be at twice the frequency of the swing's oscillations.
 Examples of parameters that may be varied are the oscillator's resonance frequency $\omega$ and damping $\beta$.

 Parametric oscillators are used in several areas of physics.
 The classical varactor parametric oscillator consists of a semiconductor varactor diode connected to a resonant circuit or cavity resonator.
 It is driven by varying the diode's capacitance by applying a varying bias voltage.
 The circuit that varies the diode's capacitance is called the "pump" or "driver".
 In microwave electronics, waveguide/YAG-based parametric oscillators operate in the same fashion.
 Another important example is the optical parametric oscillator, which converts an input laser light wave into two output waves of lower frequency ($\omega_s, \omega_i$).

 When operated at pump levels below oscillation, the parametric oscillator can amplify a signal, forming a parametric amplifier (paramp).
 Varactor parametric amplifiers were developed as low-noise amplifiers in the radio and microwave frequency range.
 The advantage of a parametric amplifier is that it has much lower noise than an amplifier based on a gain device like a transistor or vacuum tube.
 This is because in the parametric amplifier a reactance is varied instead of a (noise-producing) resistance.
 They are used in very low noise radio receivers in radio telescopes and spacecraft communication antennas.

 Parametric resonance occurs in a mechanical system when a system is parametrically excited and oscillates at one of its resonant frequencies.
 Parametric excitation differs from forcing since the action appears as a time varying modification on a system parameter.